 |Quality Control||Glue strength, bursting strength, compression, and highly accurate dimensional tests define the quality of a corrugated box.
 A warp test determines the flatness of the box blank, ensuring that each blank will be able to travel smoothly through the flexo machines.
 Trimming, cutting, and scoring must be accurate and consistent for every box.||The corrugated fiberboard boxes produced at FGS are tested regularly using official state and national standards.|

-With the demand for corrugated boxes growing around the world, sourcing our paper material sustainably becomes more important than ever.
-Fortunately, corrugated fiberboard is extremely easy to recycle and up to one third of the paper pulp used in our corrugated boxes comes from clean, recycled paper products.
+With the demand for corrugated boxes growing around the world, sourcing our paper material sustainably is more important than ever.
+Although the standard definition of corrugated doesn’t typically incorporate these modern needs into today’s products, we find it extremely important.
+Fortunately, corrugated fiberboard is easy to recycle, and up to one-third of the paper pulp used in our corrugated boxes comes from clean, recycled paper products.

-The other two thirds of cellulose fiber used in our corrugated boxes come from forests defined as renewable by the Sustainable Forestry Initiative 2015-2019.
+The other two-thirds of cellulose fiber used in our corrugated boxes comes from forests defined as renewable by the Sustainable Forestry Initiative 2015-2019.
 These forests are located in the U.S. states of Washington, Oregon, and California and are replanted either immediately after harvesting or within a maximum of two years post-harvest.
+We define corrugated not only by quality but by sustainability as well!

-Why Do Companies Choose Fruit Growers Supply for Corrugated Material?
+Why Do Companies Choose Fruit Growers Supply for Corrugated Fiberboard?

-If you are interested in exploring the advantages of corrugated fiberboard for your fruit-growing enterprise, please contact us and a representative will get back to you as soon as possible.
+If you are interested in exploring the advantages of corrugated materials for your fruit-growing enterprise or have more questions about the definition of our corrugated fiberboard, please contact us for a quote or speak with a representative to learn more.

 www.fruitgrowers.com/cartons | (909) 256-0118 | firstname.lastname@example.org